Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 Follow these steps if using ROS2:

+1.
-1. If you don't already have a ROS2 environment set up, we recommend using Docker.
+   a) If you don't already have a ROS2 environment set up, we recommend using Docker.
 Navigate to `tutorials/ros_unity_integration` in your copy of this repo and run the following commands:

    ```bash
    git submodule init